 Step 1: Separate Fact From Fiction

-Myth 3: After you are diagnosed with Herpes you will no longer be intimate with anyone.
+A positive diagnosis will drastically impact your social life.
 The truth is that one must be careful and take preventive measures to avoid infecting partners.
-Herpes is always contagious, regardless of the presence of sores or their absence.
+Herpes is often contagious, regardless of the presence of sores or their absence.
 However, with careful treatment and safe practices, the chances of transmission can be nearly eliminated.

 Step 2: Understand The Virus